Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 That’s why you need to know email copywriting.
 Here are a few other good reasons.

 A poor subject line earns your email an unceremonial trip to the digital trash bin.
-People are simply too busy and too overstimulated to waste time on something that doesn’t interest them.
+People are simply too busy and overstimulated to waste time on something that doesn’t interest them.

 It’s true that email marketing benefits businesses, but only when it benefits consumers, as well.
 Instead of using your emails to sell to your subscribers, use them to give your subscribers something of value.